-The Center for Student Organizations provides monthly workshops for all student organizations.
+The Involvement Ambassadors provide monthly workshops for all student organizations.
 The purpose of these presentations is to help facilitate student organizations as they progress throughout the school year.
 Each seminar/presentation will focus on a special topic of interest that may apply to many student organizations and are designed to aid the organization leaders to meet their goals.
-All new organizations are required to attend 1 Organization Leadership Training and 3 of the 6 workshops before being eligible to become a permanent organization.
+All new organizations are required to attend 1 Organization Leadership Training and 3 of the 7 workshops before being eligible to become a permanent organization.
 Workshops are led by the Involvement Ambassadors.
 Below are the descriptions of each presentation by their topic:

 Hosting events is a critical part of any student organization on campus.
 Whether it’s a fundraiser or a philanthropy event, it is vital that students learn how to effectively plan their event, delegate responsibilities, and successfully execute the said event to meet their goals.
 By attending this workshop, students will be guided step-by-step on how to smoothly plan events sponsored by their organization.

 Officer Transitions – February 16, 2016 5:00 PM-6:00 PM (Student Center 2222)

 The spring is a unique time for every organization as current campus leaders transition out and new leaders transition in.
 By attending this workshop, students will be introduced to techniques that will be beneficial as organizations make the transition with new leadership and also prepare officers to take on the additional responsibilities of their new positions.

 Conflict Resolution Workshop- March 22, 2016 5:00 PM- 6:00 PM (Student Center 2222)

 The purpose of conflict resolution is to use various methods of addressing sources of conflict in a group, an organization, or between individuals so that a solution can be reached and progress can take place.
 Before engaging in conflict resolution it is important to know and understand individual’s personality and leadership style.